Eknah/Forradia/README.md

 The engine loads 3D models in Wavefront-format as well as textures and fonts.
 The maps are tile-based and fully randomly generated.

 ## Motivation
-The purpose of this project is mainly that I use it to improve my knowledge and experience in this technical areas, and eventually find collaborators.
+The purpose of this project is mainly that I use it to improve my knowledge and experience in these technical areas, and eventually find collaborators.

 ## Build status
 [![Build status](https://ci.appveyor.com/api/projects/status/crge78bph1g0ki14?svg=true)](https://ci.appveyor.com/project/Eknah/forradia)